A Brief Look at the History

 He criticized President Trump for fueling the fire of hatred.

-By citing the Prophet Muhammad (PBUH), Joe Biden approached Muslim voters across the US, stating that they deserve to have a President who won’t push a xenophobic political narrative.
+By citing the Prophet Muhammad (PBUH), Joe Biden approached Muslim voters across the US, stating they deserve to have a President who won’t push a xenophobic political narrative.
 Then recently, during the 2020’s first Presidential debate with Trump on September 29, Democratic Presidential candidate Biden responded to a question about Trump’s tax returns, uttered: “In Sha Allah”– meaning God willing in Arabic, and got some extra attention from Muslims.
 However, his comment tore apart the Muslim community, with some finding it endearing and others disrespectful.

 Views by Different People and Channels Worldwide